yohanesgultom/deep-learning-batik-classification/README.md

 Indonesian Batik classification using **VG16 convolutional neural network (CNN)** as feature extractor + softmax as classifier.

-Dataset consist of 5 batik classes where each images will **belong to exactly one class**:
+Our [dataset](https://drive.google.com/file/d/1uFnhO8WXdnyTBxGFy1qlqWU4iPmEF0kH/view) consists of 5 batik classes where each images will **belong to exactly one class**:

 1. Parang: parang (traditional blade) motifs
 1. Lereng: also blade-like pattern but less pointy than Parang